 Great!
 I have an idea for a business and I think it should be a franchise-type of business.
 Excuse me for a few minutes while I call Charles.
 I’d like to find out the name and number of this crack franchise development company.

-I’ve queued up a video for you to watch until I get back.
+I’ve queued up a great video for you to watch until I get back.

 It’s Really Not Super-Easy